ovrclk/eng-talk/index.md

 ## Auditor Ecosystem

-> I only want bids from providers that _chiahaus_ says has premium-tier mining performnce.
+> I only want bids from providers that _chiahaus_ says has premium-tier mining performance.

 * :thumbsup: This has been supported since launch.
 * :unamused: The Akash team is essentially the only auditor at this time.